 At the 2014 Critics’ Choice Awards

-It was around 2014 when I first took notice of Brie, and I can still remember commenting on her hair here.
-Just when she’d transitioned to a natural-looking colour, she added these streaky highlights—which often looked ashy and grey in different lighting.
-Also, the knots have returned from 2002.
+It was around this time when I first took notice of Brie, and I can still remember commenting on her hair here.
+Just when she’d transitioned to a natural-looking colour, she added these streaky highlights.
+Also, the knots have returned from 2002!